-Idyllic location surrounded by neighboring vineyards, this well-built ranch style home needs updating and your own personal touch.
+dy ic ocation surrounded by neighboring vineyards, this we -built ranch style home needs updating and your own personal touch.
 Opportunity for Buyer to build sweat equity or contractor with a modern vision.
 Located in the town of Sebastopol, this farmhouse has